Thursday, February 7, 2019

 4 UK Agents Seeking Literary Fiction, Nonfiction, Genre Fiction and more

 These four UK agents are actively seeking to expand their client lists.
-Will Francis has a particular interest in literary fiction, thrillers, speculative fiction, and genre writers with a literary edge, as well as non-fiction rooted in provocative, challenging ideas.
+Will Francis represents writers of popular science, investigative journalism, and history, as well as novelists.
 Therese Coen wants everything.
-Jenny Hewson is looking for literary fiction, historical fiction, book club fiction, gothic fiction, narrative non-fiction, memoir and writing from academics and experts of all kinds.
+Jenny Hewson is looking for literary fiction, historical fiction, book club fiction, narrative non-fiction, memoir and writing from academics and experts of all kinds.
 Judith Murray loves literary fiction and well-written genre fiction, including thrillers, crime, historical novels and women’s fiction; and literary non-fiction including history, biography, memoirs, cookery and travel writing.

 Always check the agency website before submitting.
 Agents may switch agencies or close their lists, and submission requirements can change.